Best LLMs for coding: developer favorites

 Gemini 2.5 Pro w/ Deep Think

-- Exceptional multimodal understanding: 84% score on MMMU for multimodal reasoning, particularly valuable for visual programming contexts
+- Exceptional multimodal understanding: 84.8% score on VideoMME for video understanding, plus 84.0% on MMMU for multimodal reasoning – particularly valuable for visual programming contexts

 - Full-stack expertise: Balanced capabilities across frontend and backend development in multiple programming languages